Yhodhan/hiring-challenges/backend-refactor/README.md

 * Add Logger to check what is happening.
 * Not enable documentation endpoints when the environment is in production, is a security leak.

-5 - Dockerization, github actions and missing tests
+5 - Dockerization, github actions and missing tests [ 2 hour ]

+* Dockerization of the application in an optimized docker image
+* Add